HunterInSpace/RokuBot/README.md

 # RokuBot
-RokuBot is a open source discord bot which can control a RokuTV!
+RokuBot is an open-source discord bot that can control a RokuTV!

 ## Installation